jgbakke/MongoAI-Documentation/README.md

 Follow along with Box.cs

 ## Setting up Your Class
 Define public variables at the top of your code.
+All genetic properties should be floats.

 ```
     public float red = 0.2f;